New York City Coalition Against Hunger: NYC AmeriCorps VISTA Program

 NYCCAH places 14 VISTAs per year in New York City emergency food programs, anti-hunger organizations, and its own main office.
 VISTAs are responsible for managing volunteers, writing grants, and/or providing kitchen and pantries with technical assistance.

 Volunteer Matching Center

 The New York City Coalition Against Hunger operates a volunteer matching website that allows people to “search for volunteer opportunities at soup kitchens in their area”.

 National AmeriCorps Anti-Hunger Program

-The National Anti-Hunger and Opportunity Corps (AHOC) is a 48-member AmeriCorps VISTA program, sponsored by NYCCAH and generously funded by a public-private partnership of the United States Department of Agriculture (USDA), the Corporation for National and Community Service (CNCS), the WalMart Foundation, and Trinity Church Wall Street.
+The National Anti-Hunger and Opportunity Corps (AHOC) is a 48-member AmeriCorps VISTA program, sponsored by NYCCAH and funded by a public-private partnership of the United States Department of Agriculture (USDA), the Corporation for National and Community Service (CNCS), the WalMart Foundation, and Trinity Church Wall Street.
 The main focus is to increase participation in the Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps).
 The VISTA members also serve to increase the capacity of anti-hunger community organizations to provide comprehensive benefit assistance and outreach to low-income constituents, particularly to seniors, working families, and Latino populations.